 Besides having an all butter croissant with some eggs and baked beans for our brunch, we’d occasionally buy almond croissant hot off the shelf of the bakery counter in a local supermarket.
-Hungry Hubby just loved them – probably as the frangipane filling is very reminiscent of his all time favourite bakewell tarts.
-Now, real croissant pastry is actually a laminated yeasted dough, not just straight forward puff but you can get a very satisfactory effect with it for a fraction of the time.
+Hungry Hubby just loved them – probably as the frangipane filling is very reminiscent of his all-time favourite bakewell tarts.
+Now, real croissant pastry is actually a laminated yeasted dough, not just straightforward puff but you can get a very satisfactory effect with it for a fraction of the time.

 You can rustle up these start to finish in just 30 minutes.
-That is, if you have already made the pastry and stored it in your fridge or freezer.
-Of course you can buy it if you really don’t have the time for homemade puff but pleaser don’t but it off because you think it is difficult, as it’s very straight forward.
+That is if you have already made the pastry and stored it in your fridge or freezer.
+Of course, you can buy it if you really don’t have the time for homemade puff but please don’t put it off because you think it is difficult, as it’s very straightforward.
 The end result is flaky but soft in the centre with just enough sweetness.

-- 350g chilled puff pastry
+- 350 g chilled puff pastry

-- 25g ground almonds
+- 25 g ground almonds

-- 25g soft butter
+- 25 g soft butter

-- 1 small egg, separated
+- 1 small egg separated

-- 40g caster sugar
+- 40 g caster sugar